 The Government of Alberta works with industry to promote innovation and technology that helps in evolving our energy sector.
 Millions of dollars are invested each year by both government and industry to advance research and technological innovations for enhancing the sustainable development of energy resources.

-The Canadian Energy Research Institute estimates that $253 billion will be invested in new oil sands capacity over the next quarter century as output of bitumen continues to increase.
-Alberta is expected to produce approximately 3.7 million barrels of bitumen a day by 2021, up from the current 1.7 million barrels per day.
+The Alberta Energy Regulator forecasts that by 2023 bitumen production will rise from the current 2.1 million barrels per day to 4.1 million barrels per day.
 Several technical challenges must be overcome for the energy industry to remain competitive and environmentally aware.
 Examples include air, water, and land management, natural gas substitution, infrastructure constraints, and improved recovery and processing methods.
 The oil and gas technology and services sector is a key player in meeting these challenges.
 Through advancements made in technology and innovation, businesses in these sectors position themselves to become vital suppliers of technologies and services to the global market.

 Oil and gas services and technologies fast facts

 - Revenues for oil and gas technology and services totaled about $33 billion in 2013.
 The industry nearly tripled in size between 2003 and 2013.

 - There were over 8,600 equipment and service firms employing 110,000 Albertans in 2014.

 - In 2014, exports in the sector totaled $3 billion, representing an increase of close to 7% from 2013.

 - Alberta is home to the third largest crude oil resource in the world.
 The majority of the resource is found in Alberta's oil sands with proven reserves of over 170 billion barrels of bitumen that can be economically extracted using current technologies.
 As new technologies are developed, the ultimate potential for bitumen reserves could increase significantly to over 300 billion barrels of bitumen supply.